olvaffe/olv-notes/networks/systemd-networkd.md

     - object names are derived from filenames (e.g., `20-wan.network` becomes `_320_2dwan`)

-## Names
+## Names and Name Resolutions

+- POSIX functions
+  - `gethostname` uses `uname` syscall to query `utsname` and retruns `utsname::nodename`
+  - `sethostname` uses `sethostname` syscall to set `utsname::nodename`
+  - `getnameinfo`, which obsoletes `gethostbyaddr`, resolves addr to name
+  - `getaddrinfo`, which obsoletes `gethostbyname`, resolves name to addr
+    - the behavior is configured by `/etc/nsswitch.conf`
+- GLIBC Resolver
+  - `man resolver` and `man resolv.conf`
+  - DNS name resolution
+  - `getaddrinfo` can be configured to use the resolver
+- POSIX tools
-- `hostname`
+  - `hostname` calls `gethostname` to return the hostname
-  - kernel defaults hostname to `CONFIG_DEFAULT_HOSTNAME`, which is usually `(none)`
+    - kernel defaults to `CONFIG_DEFAULT_HOSTNAME`, which is usually `(none)`
-  - `systemd` uses first of
+    - systemd calls `sethostname` with the first of
       - `systemd.hostname=` from kernel cmdline
       - `/etc/hostname`
         - `man 5 hostname` recommends a single label without any dot
         - some apps might break though
       - DHCP lease
       - hard-coded `localhost`
-  - `gethostname` uses `uname` syscall to get the hostname
   - `domainname`
-  - this is NIS domain name and is irrelevant nowaday
+    - this is NIS domain name and is irrelevant nowadays
   - `dnsdomainname` and FQDN
-  - the canonical name returned by calling `getaddrinfo` for `gethostname` is the FQDN
+    - FQDN is `addrinfo::ai_canonname` queried from `getaddrinfo`
     - the part after the first dot is the DNS domain name
-- addr-to-name
-  - `getnameinfo`, which obsoletes `gethostbyaddr`
-- name-to-addr
+- `getaddrinfo` and `nsswitch.conf`
-  - `getaddrinfo`, which obsoletes `gethostbyname`
-  - the behavior is configured by `/etc/nsswitch.conf`
+  - systemd recommendations for name resolution
-- systemd recommends `hosts: mymachines resolve files myhostname dns` in `nsswitch.conf`
+    - `hosts: mymachines resolve [!UNAVAIL=return] files myhostname dns`
   - `mymachines` resolves with `systemd-machined` for vms/containers
   - `resolve` resolves with `systemd-resolved` but may not be available
+    - `!UNAVAIL=return` means, if the return code is not `UNAVAIL`, return immediately
   - `files` resolves with `/etc/hosts`
-    - when manually configured, `/etc/hostname` should be a short nickname for the local machine and `/etc/hosts` should have the canonical name for the local machine as well as the short nickname as an alias
+    - systemd recommends a short nickname for `/etc/hostname`, which is not used here
+    - on the othe hand, both the canonical name as well as the short nickname (alias) should be listed in `/etc/hosts`
     - this way, `getaddrinfo` can resolve the short nickname to the canonical name, which is the FQDN of the local machine
+  - `myhostname` resolves local names
+    - it resolves the current hostname to `127.0.0.2`
-  - `myhostname` resolves `localhost.localdomain` to `127.0.0.1`
+    - it resolves `localhost`, `localhost.localdomain`, `.localdomain`, and `.localhost.localdomain` to `127.0.0.1`
+    - it resolves `_gateway` to the current default gateway
+    - it resolves `_outbound` to the current ip addr
   - `dns` resolves with DNS configured by `/etc/resolv.conf`
 - special-use domain names
   - <https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml>